RMCampos/lily-adoption/README.md

 ## CI/CD Pipeline

 This repository includes a GitHub Actions workflow that automatically builds and pushes a Docker image to Docker Hub on every push to the `main` branch.
+Each build also creates a Git tag for version tracking.

 ### Setup Instructions